50 Swift iOS Most Asked Interview Question Answers.

 - A custom protocol defines a blueprint of methods, properties, or other requirements that a class, struct, or enum must conform to.

-struct TimesTable {let multiplier: Int subscript(index: Int) -> Int { return multiplier * index } }
+struct TimesTable {let multiplier: Int subscript(index: Int) -> Int { return multiplier * index } }- A

 How do you manage dependencies in a Swift project?